The Ithaca Journal: History

 Founded in 1815 as the Seneca Republican, it was renamed The Ithaca Journal in 1823.
-According to its website (see links below), the first daily edition of paper was published in 1870 and its offices are housed in the same building it has occupied since 1905.
+According to its website, the first daily edition of paper was published in 1870 and its offices are housed in the same building it has occupied since 1905.

 The Journal was purchased by Frank E. Gannett in 1912, thereby becoming the second local newspaper of what would later become the media conglomerate Gannett Co, Inc. It merged with the Daily News in 1919 and officially adopted the name The Ithaca Journal-News, although it is published under the name The Ithaca Journal.

-Among its stars were Kenneth Van Sickle, the long-time sports editor who had a popular column for decades, covering everything from Cornell and Ithaca College to high schools to local recreational sports.
+Among its stars were Kenneth Van Sickle, the long-time sports editor who had a popular column for decades, covering everything from Cornell University and Ithaca College to high schools to local recreational sports.

 The newspaper in 1985, under Managing Editor Joseph Junod, won Best of Gannett for Sports Coverage for its weekly Softball magazine.
 At that time, the Journal also was home to three photographers, whose work was noted throughout Gannett and the newspaper industry.

 In May 1996, The Journal switched to a morning printing and distribution schedule after many years as an afternoon daily.
 Until that point, the newspaper run by Cornell University students, The Cornell Daily Sun had been the only morning daily paper in the city.

 On June 12, 2006, the newspaper's printing facilities were relocated to the Gannett Central New York Production Facility in Johnson City, New York, located outside of Binghamton, New York.
 This new facility also houses the printing facilities for the Binghamton Press & Sun-Bulletin and Elmira Star-Gazette, both daily newspapers owned by Gannett.

 Following this relocation, The Ithaca Journal's existing building will be renovated to include expanded office space.

 In late 2006, The Ithaca Journal laid off some of its Ithaca-based circulation, marketing and advertising staff.
 The newspaper's circulation and marketing needs are now managed out of the Binghamton office.

 By June 2020, the newspaper's local staff was down to just a single reporter: Matt Steecker.
 This has resulted in days with no news from Ithaca.
 Instead, the newspaper uses content from Gannett properties in Binghamton and Elmira to fill the paper and website.